In Vitro Fertilisation (IVF)

 In Vitro Fertilization (IVF) is a technique whereby egg fertilization takes place outside the woman’s body.
 Embryos are created in the laboratory and then placed in the woman’s uterus to stimulate development and achieve pregnancy.
-This process involves numerous steps that must be correctly completed.
+This process involves several steps which need to be adequately coordinated.
+Designing made-to-measure treatment for the patient's needs, team quality and the clinic's technology are key to success.

 Every patient is a unique individual.
 For this reason, our treatments at Bernabéu Institute are tailored to every one of our patients.
 Our goal is to locate the source of infertility among couples and select the most effective treatment.
 The male’s sperm and hormone levels are analyzed and, if necessary, a urological assessment is performed.